About RSV

 RSV symptoms in adults and older healthy children are generally mild and mimic the common cold.

-Older adults (especially those over 65 years of age), people with heart and lung disease, or people with weakened immune systems are at higher risk of complications and hospitalisation.
-They may develop pneumonia, more severe symptoms of asthma or COPD and congestive heart failure.
+Older adults (especially those over 65 years of age), First Nations peoples, people with heart and lung disease, or people with weakened immune systems are at higher risk of complications and hospitalisation.
+They may develop pneumonia, more severe symptoms of asthma, chronic obstructive pulmonary disease (COPD), or congestive heart failure.[13]